-These are all very inexpensive, nutritious and easy to prepare.
+These are all very inexpensive, nutritious, and easy to prepare.
 Most of them also have a long shelf life and are therefore less likely to spoil quickly.

-Local produce that is in season is generally cheaper.
-It is also usually at its peak in both nutrients and flavor.Produce that is not in season has often been transported halfway around the world to get to your store, which is not good for either the environment or your budget.
+Produce that’s not in season has often been transported from far away to get to your store, which isn’t good for either the environment or your budget.

 If you buy more than you need, you can freeze the rest or incorporate it into next week’s meal plans.

-Bottom Line: Produce that is in season is typically cheaper and more nutritious.
+Produce that is in season is typically cheaper and more nutritious.
 If you buy too much, freeze the rest or incorporate it into future meal plans.

 Frozen produce is great to use when cooking, making smoothies, or as toppings for oatmeal or yogurt.

-Furthermore, you gain the advantage of being able to take out only what you’re about to use.
+Plus, you gain the advantage of being able to take out only what you’re about to use.
 The rest will be kept safe from spoiling in the freezer.